Myrmex/overview/cadmus/dev/concepts/lookup.md

 - ensure that the site item has a metadata part, with its human friendly ID in a pair with name=`eid`, and value equal to the desired ID (e.g. `epidauros`).
 - add a pin links part to the inscription item, and pick as link type the one named `site`.
 Note that this `site` type is automatically inferred from the index lookup definitions defined in your project.
 Once you have picked this type, just type some letters to fetch a list of matching site human-friendly IDs; so, you can type `ep` and immediately find `epidauros`.
 If you pick this from the lookup list, a link will be added from the inscription to the site which contains a metadata part with an `eid` metadatum equal to `epidauros`.

+>Optionally you can add a tag to each of the links inserted in the pin links part.
+This tag might be used e.g. for defining the type of relationship between the source and its target.
+Among the pins emitted by this part, you have the item IDs, and optionally the tagged item IDs, which for all the item IDs with a tag are equal to the tag plus space plus the item ID.

 Note that `PinLinksPart` gets injected the constant object of type `IndexLookupDefinitions`, and allows users to pick any of its properties as the lookup source.
 So, you can add several lookup definitions and let the user pick the one he wants as the scope of his search.

 Getting this object injected is simple: just add this parameter to your component's constructor parameters: